vuthuyduong/dnabarcoder/README.md

 ../../aidscripts/selectsequences.py -i unite2024ITS.unique.fasta -c unite2024ITS.classification -rank species -o unite2024ITS.unique.species.fasta

 Then use the obtained fasta file unite2024ITS.unique.species.fasta as the reference fasta file for looking for best matches of the sequences at the species level.

+<b> How to obtained UNITE ITS, ITS1, and ITS2 reference sequences? </b>

+1, Download UNITE sequences from [the UNITE database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2959330)

+2, Change the UNITE format to dnabarcoder's format by executing the following commands:

+<i>dnabarcoder/aidscripts/filterClassificationFromSequenceHeaders.py -i UNITE_public_04.04.2024.fasta -prefix unite2024ITS </i>

+3, If you wish to work with only ITS1 and/or ITS2 regions, then extract them.
+I used [ITSx](https://microbiology.se/software/itsx/) to extract ITS1 and ITS2:

+<i> ITSx -i unite2024ITS.fasta --saveregions{ITS,ITS1,ITS2} </i>

+(For this large dataset, it can take quite some time.
+If you cannot make this step, then use the original dataset).

 <b>How do we compute these cutoffs? </b>